6 Rewarding Reasons For You to Study Pharmacy

 No matter where you go, one thing remains the same: people will always need healthcare.
 Pharmacists are always in high demand because they play a crucial role in all societies.
 Job security is high, because we will always need the skills you learn from a pharmacy degree.

 Studying pharmacy can open doors to overseas opportunities as well.
-For instance, you could get a Doctor of Pharmacy degree in the United States via QIU’s bridge programme with Pacific University, Oregon.
+For instance, you could get a Doctor of Pharmacy degree in the United States via QIU’s collaboration with Pacific University.

 Under the bridge programme, students will complete the first two years of QIU’s Bachelor of Pharmacy programme.
 They will continue in Pacific University’s 3-year Doctor of Pharmacy degree programme.
 Then, it’s time to graduate with a Doctor of Pharmacy degree from Pacific University.